 In his final dispatch, Wellington praised all the German units under his direct command – as well as giving high praise to the Prussians – and did not single out any of them (including the Cumberland Hussars) for criticism.
 However, the subsequent employment of the regiment reflected a complete loss of trust in its morale and abilities.
 On 19th June, the regiment was assigned to the 3rd Division under von Kielmansegge but on 23rd June this was cancelled and the regiment was posted to a Dutch division observing Le Quesnoy.
 After that, the regiment was attached to the commissariat and split up into different detachments to provide escorts to forage details – an inglorious duty.
-Some of its men are also known to have been deployed as artillery escorts.
-The Cumberland Hussars ceased to be a coherent unit and an effective part of the Allied army in the strictest sense of the term.
+In his famous Journal, Captain Cavalie Mercer, commander of G Troop, RHA, records having some of them under his command (escorting his forage train) en route to Paris and records that they were very obstreperous and unhappy with their lot, complaining that as “gentlemen” the work was beneath them.
+Effectively, the Cumberland Hussars ceased to act as a coherent cavalry unit and an effective part of the Allied army in the strictest sense of the term.

 As a result of the court martial, von Hacke was cashiered and degraded and Major von Meltzing was reprimanded for not having done enough to prevent the situation from escalating into an ignominious retreat.
 The verdict was published on the 14th October 1815 and formally announced in January 1816.
-Interestingly, the regiment as a unit was not formally charged with anything in the trial but was shortly afterwards disbanded.
-Von Hacke later went as a German Legion settler to South Africa, where he served in the local forces and was again reprimanded for insubordination!
+Interestingly, the regiment as a unit was not formally charged with anything in the trial but was shortly afterwards disbanded, though (equally interestingly) not before the regiment had been granted the battle-honour “Waterloo” by the Prince Regent in March 1816.
+Von Hacke later went as a German Legion settler to South Africa, where he served in the local forces and was again reprimanded for his insubordination!
 He died there in 1858.